LIHPC-Computational-Geometry/honeycomb/user-guide/src/kernels/grisubal.md

 At the same time, vertices are labeled as one of three types: `Regular`, `PoI`, or `Intersec`.
 This is used by the processing logic of the next steps.

-### Step 2 - Insert Intersection Vertices
+### Step 2 - Transform data for step 3 and 4

-Intersection information is sorted **per intersected edge** for processing and mapped back to its initial storage.

-The workflow follows these steps:
+This is an intermediate step which enables better implementation of the next two step.
+It roughly results in:

+- the parallelization of step 3
+- the decorrelation of step 3 from step 4, making their concurrent execution posssible

+This is achieved by:

-- Group intersection data per edge
+1. grouping intersection data (obtained from step 1) per edge
-- Adjust the relative position value to match the edge's direction instead of the dart's
-- Per edge:
-    - Sort intersections by relative position along the edge (required for correct insertion)
-    - Insert the vertices / darts (call to `CMap2::splitn_edge`)
-- Link back the inserted darts to their corresponding intersection

-There are two main reasons for this step to exist as its own:
-- Algorithm modularity; By having a dedicated section to process intersections, we can more easily introduce more intersection variants (corners? tangents?).
-- Handling cases where a single edge is intersected multiple time by the geometry; Since we assume that we're intersecting one of the grid's original dart, we can't insert vertices on the fly without creating issues related to execution path.
+2. pre-allocating darts for step 2
+3. computing each intersection's corresponding new dart

+### Step 3 - Insert Intersection Vertices

+Given intersection information per edge (step 2 `1.`), and pre-allocated darts (step 2 `2.`), we iterate through edges, building intersections into the map.
+Thanks to the `splitn_edge` implementation and dart pre-allocation, processing edges should be an embarassingly parallel section.

-### Step 3 - Filter & Rebuild Segment Data
+### Step 4 - Filter & Rebuild Segment Data

-Given the list of segments computed during the previous step, we must rebuild new segments where both ends are either points of interest or intersections.
+Given information computed at step 2 `3.`, we can rebuild new segments where both ends are either points of interest or intersections.
 This corresponds to building segments using the following vertices:

 <figure style="text-align:center">